Need Laboratory Equipment for your reasearch?

 - Southern blotting has a wide array of applications in the fields of DNA fingerprinting, including paternity and maternity testing, forensic studies, and personal identification.

-- The method is cheaper than genome sequencing and is useful to quantify the amount of the DNA as well.
+- The method is cheaper than genome sequencing and is useful to quantify the amount of DNA as well.

 - The method may require a large quantity of high-quality DNA as compared to other genome analyzing techniques.